ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/changing-protoc-versions.md

 On Linux, MacOS, and other POSIX-like operating systems, this will read the `$PATH` environment variable and search for a binary named `protoc` case-sensitively.
-The executable **MUST** be executable by the current user (i.e. `chomd +x /path/to/protoc`), otherwise it will be ignored.
+The executable **MUST** be executable by the current user (i.e. `chmod +x /path/to/protoc`), otherwise it will be ignored.

 On Windows, this will respect the `%PATH%` environment variable (case insensitive).
 The path will be searched for files where their name matches `protoc` case-insensitively, ignoring the file